-Science is taught weekly from years 1 to 6.
-Where possible, science learning links to the over-arching Learning Mission theme.
+Science is taught weekly from years 1 to 6 using NYCC scheme of work.
+Where possible, science learning links to the over-arching Learning Cycle theme.
 The Science curriculum is ambitious for all children, teachers identify gaps in prior knowledge and use our keep up not catch up strategies.

 The curriculum progresses each year both in the knowledge that children need and the working scientifically skills they need in each aspect of the curriculum (See curriculum progression document below).
 Curriculum design links to the local context so that scientific learning is relevant for our children and can be applied to real life contexts.
 There are regular opportunities for children to learn outdoors, carry out experiments and work scientifically.
 Our Opportunities Pledge ensures that every child has access to a wide range of opportunities that enhance the curriculum and provides children with experiences that broaden their understanding of the world around them.

 Children are encouraged to ask their own questions and find scientific ways of exploring.
 Knowledge organisers are used to ensure key knowledge and vocabulary is introduced.
 Teachers ensure that knowledge organisers build on previous learning and that pupils remember their learning.
 There are regular opportunities to apply their learning across different contexts.

 - Children have a deep knowledge of the world they live in and how they can work scientifically to improve their understanding of concepts and processes.